How to Travel the World as a Student

 Teaching English is one of the most popular options for people wanting to work overseas which is why I thought it deserved its own category.
 Jobs are very abundant, the pay is great and the work is relatively easy.
 You only need to speak English in the classroom, so there’s nothing to worry about in that department.

 So where should I work?
-Well, generally speaking, jobs in East Asia are the most common and the best-paying so that’s probably your best bet.
+Well, lucky for you, there are so many great places to teach English abroad!
+Generally speaking, jobs in East Asia are the most common and the best-paying so that’s probably your best bet.
 Countries like Vietnam, Thailand and Indonesia are a good place to start.

 The qualifications required to teach English abroad differ all over the place but you will usually need to be a native English speaker, hold a Bachelor’s degree (it doesn’t matter what field it’s in) and have a TEFL/TESOL certificate.
 TEFL stands for “Teaching English as a Foreign Language” and there are many places you can get this qualification from, both on and offline.
 Just google “TEFL” and lots of different online TEFL courses will appear which will typically take you around 6 weeks to complete!